History of Zion Lutheran Church of Ferndale

 After twelve years of service, Pastor John Meulendyk retired as pastor to Zion in 2013 and Licensed Minister Walter Jackson assumed a larger role in worship and the visitation ministry at Zion until his death in 2014.

 The ELCA National Youth Gathering was held in Detroit in 2015 and 30,000 young people from across the United States gathered.
 Work projects and mass gatherings between Ford Field and Cobo Arena kept everyone busy for four days in mid-July.
 Zion had 23 youth and adults in attendance.

 After nearly 41 years of exemplary service at Zion, Pastor Paul Gateman retired from full-time ministry on Dec.
-31, 2017, and became Pastor Emeritus.
+31, 2017, and became Pastor Emeritus until his death in 2021.
 In February 2018 a call was made to Pastor Matthew Bode, who was installed April 29, 2018.